-This protocol specifies the AEB City and AEB Inter-Urban test procedures, which are part of the Adult Occupant Protection and the Safety Assist assessment, respectively.
-For AEB City, only the CCRs scenario is applicable where the AEB functionality at lower speed is tested.
-To be eligible to score points for AEB City, a good Whiplash score must be achieved for the front seat.
+This protocol specifies the AEB Car-to-Car test procedures, which are part of the Safety Assist assessment.
+To be eligible to score points for AEB CCRs (10-50km/h), a good Whiplash score must be achieved for the front seat.

-For AEB Inter-Urban, the system is tested in three scenarios (CCRs, CCRm and CCRb).
+For AEB Car-to-Car, the system is tested in three scenarios (CCRs, CCRm and CCRb).
 For this type of AEB system, both the AEB and FCW functionality is assessed.
+The turn-across-path scenario (CCFtap) is only assessed for AEB performance.